Skip to main content

 LLM Compatibility & Data Handling

-The MCP Server integrates with any AI assistant that supports the Model Context Protocol (MCP), including Claude Desktop, Cursor IDE, GitHub Copilot, Continue.dev, and Cline.
+The MCP Server integrates with any AI assistant that supports the Model Context Protocol (MCP), including Claude Desktop, Claude Code, Cursor IDE, GitHub Copilot, Continue.dev, Cline, Windsurf, and Amazon Kiro.
 Once the server is running and configured, your assistant can use natural language to request security data, which is fetched from JupiterOne and passed to the LLM for interpretation.
 This means data such as asset inventories, vulnerability reports, or alert summaries can be included in AI prompts, depending on what you query.
-It’s important to treat this as a form of third-party data sharing—ensure your selected assistant has appropriate enterprise security practices in place.
+It's important to treat this as a form of third-party data sharing—ensure your selected assistant has appropriate enterprise security practices in place.

 Privacy, Logging & Data Sharing

 JupiterOne does not store or inspect MCP interactions beyond standard API behavior.
-Your API key governs all access, and data is only transmitted in response to your assistant’s specific queries.
-The MCP server runs on your machine and does not retain data.
+Your API key (local server) or OAuth session (remote server) governs all access, and data is only transmitted in response to your assistant's specific queries.
+The local server runs on your machine and does not retain data; the remote server processes requests transiently without persistent storage of payloads.
 However, your AI assistant may log conversations or prompts on its own platform, just as it would during typical usage.
-To manage exposure, review your LLM provider’s data retention and privacy terms, and consider using enterprise or self-hosted models for sensitive environments.
+To manage exposure, review your LLM provider's data retention and privacy terms, and consider using enterprise or self-hosted models for sensitive environments.

 Access Control & Security Enforcement

-Data access through the MCP Server is governed entirely by the JupiterOne API key and RBAC configuration you provide.
-The server inherits all access controls from the user role attached to the key—so AI assistants can only retrieve what your account has permission to access.
+Data access through the MCP Server is governed entirely by the credentials you provide.
+The local server inherits all access controls from the user role attached to the API key; the remote server inherits them from the OAuth-authenticated user.
+AI assistants can only retrieve what your account has permission to access.
 You can further restrict access by scoping the API key, adjusting user roles, or disabling individual MCP tools.
-Since the server is installed and run locally, you retain full control over when it runs and what it can access.
-Turning off the server or removing its configuration from your assistant completely disables AI access.
+You retain full control over when the server runs and what it can access — turning off the server or removing its configuration from your assistant completely disables AI access.

 Rate Limits & Quotas